By Katha Kalia

 Commercial activity in the U.S. LNG sector has been increasing rapidly after President Donald Trump lifted a moratorium on new liquefied natural gas export permits soon after taking office in January.

-Sempra still expects to make a final investment decision on the Port Arthur LNG Phase 2 project in 2025.
-LNG companies typically reach an FID on projects once they have secured enough supply deals to obtain the necessary financing for construction.
+Sempra expects to make a final investment decision on the project in 2025.
+LNG companies typically take the call once they have secured enough supply deals to obtain the necessary financing for construction of the project.